International keyboard layouts

 Other scripts

 Currently this aims to cover all languages that uses the latin script.
-I aim to make separate versions for other scripts and regions with the same setup for symbols, so it's seamless to switch between.
+I aim to make separate versions for other scripts with similar setup for symbols, so it's seamless to switch between.